-For LIBOR-based loans that extend past 2021, robust “fallback” terms will need to be included in the loan documents to ensure that a valid interest rate governs loan documents when LIBOR is no longer published after June 30, 2023.
+For LIBOR-based loans that extend past June 30, 2023, robust “fallback” terms are included in the loan documents to ensure that a valid interest rate governs loan documents when LIBOR is no longer a viable index.
 These fallback terms must include:

-- The triggering events that will lead to LIBOR being replaced (including the index no longer being published, or the FCA determining that LIBOR is no longer “representative” of the underlying market);
+- The triggering events that will lead to LIBOR being replaced (including the index no longer being published, or the relevant regulator determining that LIBOR is no longer “representative” of the underlying market);

-- The LIBOR replacement rate (such as 30-Day Average SOFR, Daily Simple SOFR, the Effective Federal Funds Rate or the Prime Rate), plus any mathematical adjustment to the replacement rate; and
+- The LIBOR replacement rate, plus any mathematical adjustment to the replacement rate; and

 - The effective date on which LIBOR will be replaced with a new rate.